Ta' Xbiex: Etymology

-It is said that the name Ta' Xbiex originates from it exact geographical location as it faces the rising sun.
+The name Ta' Xbiex is said to have originated from it exact geographical location as it faces the rising sun.
 The Maltese word 'Tbexbex' is descriptive of the sun as it rises.
-Others say its name might originate from word Xbiek meaning fishing nets as would seem appropriate from its inhabitants being able to sail and fish freely from its shores.
-Indeed, its coat of arms depicts a ship's wheel further confirming its connection with the sea.
+Others say the name might originate from word Xbiek meaning fishing nets as would seem appropriate from its inhabitants being able to sail and fish freely from its shores.
+Indeed, its coat of arms depicts a ship's wheel, further confirming its connection with the sea.